 Now after understanding the DG set nameplate rating parameter, let us come back to the question should we connect the Capacitor Banks in parallel to the loads conned to DG?
 The answer is YES, It is, however, important to ensure that under actual operating conditions the kW loading and current loading should not be exceeded.

 Power Factor of loads supplied by DG sets can therefore be improved closer to unity by use of suitable Reactive Power Compensation Systems keeping in view the rated current loading is not exceeded.

 Let us consider an example for the same:

-** A well designed power factor correction capacitor bank panel can improve the cost of electricity consumed from utility as well as improve productivity when DG Set is in operation.
+** A well-designed power factor correction capacitor bank panel can improve the cost of electricity consumed from the utility as well as improve productivity when DG Set is in operation.

 • kW of load connected to DG = 600 kW

 • Average load power factor in industry where DG is installed = 0.7

 • kVA drawn at normal condition = 600 / 0.7 = 857 kVA